juan-gsan/juan-gsan/README.md

 ### Hi there 👋

-My name is Juan, I'm a software developer.
+My name is Juan, I'm a fullstack developer.

 I'm currently expanding my knowledge and looking to collaborate on anything that can make me a better developer or a better person!